 - Identify the value chain and scalability probabilities

-- Identify investments and risks involved
+- Determine investments and risks involved

 - Identify and setup product/service development process